AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-google.md

   **Notes:**

   * Only required settings are available.
-For optional settings, log into the [!DNL Google Ads] editor.
+For optional settings, log in to the [!DNL Google Ads] editor.

   * Links to [!DNL Google Merchant Center] product feeds aren’t supported.